Saeb0x/SyncShapes/README.md

 2. **Configuring the dependencies:**
 ------------------------------
-Build and configure the following dependencies as submodules:
+Build and configure the following dependencies as submodules: GLFW, ImGui, and OpenCV.
-    1. GLFW
-    2. ImGui
-    3. OpenCV
 Additionally, for convenience, GLEW and FreeImage precompiled binaries are included.

 3. **Building the Project:**
 ------------------------------